This post may contain affiliate links. Please read my disclosure policy.

 - Leek: This allium pairs well with potatoes.
 If you don’t have one, substitute with a medium onion or a bunch of chopped green onions.

 - Cheese: I use freshly grated Parmesan.
 A good sharp cheddar cheese is a perfect choice to use instead.

 - Broth: I usually use vegetable broth, but chicken broth is also tasty if you don’t need the soup to be vegetarian.

-When it seems like a hassle to pull the big blender out (and then clean it), I use my favorite hand blender to puree this soup right in the pot.
+When it seems like a hassle to pull the big blender out (and then clean it), I use a hand blender to puree this soup right in the pot or Dutch oven.
 It’s the best!

-I wanted to enjoy this soup as a hearty meal all by itself, so I added freshly grated parmesan cheese and chunks of roasted potatoes to load it up.
-Serve the soup with toasted crusty sourdough bread to savor every drop.
+- To enjoy this soup as meal all by itself, garnish the soup with roasted potatoes and freshly grated Parmesan cheese.
+Serve this hearty soup with toasted crusty sourdough bread to savor every drop.